Why Your School Needs an Elevator Pitch (and How to Write One!)May 3, 2019

 Show, don’t tell

 It’s important to show prospective families what they’ll be reaping by sending their kids to your school, rather than just telling them.
-We’re talking about using descriptive language here - give your readers or listeners a walk through exactly what you offer, rather than stating the bare facts with no emotion or empathy.
+We’re talking about storytelling: using descriptive language to walk through exactly what you offer, rather than stating the bare facts with no emotion or empathy.
 Take a look at these two examples:

 “For 100 years, School X has offered tertiary education to students aged 12-18 and is committed to excellence.”